zendrix1/mistveil-digital-garden/src/site/notes/Homebrew and Alt Rules/Races/Core Races/Dwarves.md

 - Languages: Dwarves' native language is Dwarven.
 - Hardy: Dwarves gain a +2 racial bonus on saving throws against poison, spells, and spell-like abilities.
 - Stability: Dwarves gain a +4 racial bonus to their Combat Maneuver Defense when resisting a bull rush or trip attempt while standing on the ground.
-- Greed: Dwarves gain a +2 racial bonus on [Appraise](http://www.d20pfsrd.com/skills/appraise) checks made to determine the price of goods that contain precious metals or gemstones.
+- Appraiser: Dwarves gain a +2 racial bonus on [Appraise](http://www.d20pfsrd.com/skills/appraise) checks made to determine the price of goods that contain precious metals or gemstones.
 - Stonecunning: Dwarves gain a +2 bonus on [Perception](http://www.d20pfsrd.com/skills/perception) checks to notice unusual stonework, such as traps and hidden doors located in stone walls or floors.
 They receive a check to notice such features whenever they pass within 10 feet of them, whether or not they are actively looking.
 - Craftsman: Dwarves are known for their superior craftsmanship when it comes to metallurgy and stonework.
 Dwarves with this racial trait receive a +2 racial bonus on all Craft or Profession checks related to metal or stone.
 - Rock Stepper: Dwarves can skillfully negotiate rocky terrain.
 They can ignore difficult terrain created by rubble, broken ground, or steep stairs when they take a 5-foot step.